jason0x43/intern/doc/architecture.md

 ## Loaders

-A loader is a script that sets up the environment for testing, including configuring a module loader (if necessary) and loading suites.
+A loader is an optional script that is used by Intern's runner scripts to set up the environment for testing, including configuring a module loader (if necessary) and loading suites.
 If a loader isn't used, Intern's runner scripts will use an environment-specific default method for loading suites in a provided suites list.
 In a Node environment `require` will be used, while the browser runner will use script injection.

-Loaders are meant to be used with Intern's built-in runner scripts.
-If a user creates a fully custom runner script, a loader script may not be required.
+If a user creates a fully custom runner script, a loader script will not be required.